-e e/she wing

-Secretary of National Council for Higher Education

-Date

-[] Seal of National Council for Higher Education

-Serial Number

-Third Schedule (Section 10)

-Nomination paper for presidential elections

-We, the undersigned, being registered voters, nominate the under-mentioned person as a candidate at the presidential election

-Candidate's Name in full Other Names Place of Residence and Address Occupation or Profession Voters' Registration Number Age and Sex

-Proposer (Name) (Signat ture) (Voters Reg.
-Numl per)

-(Voters Reg.
-Numl

-Proposed candidate

-consent to my nomination as a c andidate for the pr esidential election a and my name and

-name in full (Block

-Address

-I am sponsored for nomination by

-(state name of polit tical party or organis ation)
+I certify that (name), who was bom on the (date of birth), has satisfied the National Council for Highe er Education in consultation with the Uga anda National Examinations Board that he/she has completed formal educ qualification/s- cation of Advanced Level standard or its equivalent, in that he/she holds the following

+Secretary of Natio nal Council for High er Education Date [] Seal of National Council for Higher Education Serial Number Third Schedu le (Section 10)) Nomina tion paper for presidential e elections We, the undersign presidential election ed, being registered on voters, nominate the under-mention ed person as a cand idate at the Candidate's Name in full Other Names Place of Residence and Address Occupation or Profession Voters' Registration Number Age and Sex Proposer (Name) (Signat ture) (Voters Reg.
+Numi ber) Seconder (Name) (Signal ture) (Voters Reg.
+Num ber) Proposed candidate I consent to my esidential election and my name and address for serving g papers are name in full (Block nomination by (state name of polit ical party or organis ation)

 whose address is

-(state address of po olitical party or orgai nisation)
+(state address of political party or organisation)

 Signature

-Attach list of nan in the attached for ED supporters from n each of at least tw vo thirds of all the d istricts in Uganda
+$\sp{}$ Attach list of names of ONE HUNDRED supporters from in the attached form. n each of at least two thirds of all the districts in Uganda

-Nomination of presidential candidate
+Nomination of pres sidential candidate

-Registered voters supporting candidate
+Registered voters su apporting candidate

-Presidential Elections Act
+Presidential .
+Elections Act

-We the undersigned support the candidature of $$ for election to the office of President Name of district
+We the undersigned support the candidature of for election to the office of President

+Name of district